 Some tips that will help you implement it include:

-- Pinpoint hours of prime digital activity on your store and optimize resource utilisation accordingly.
+- Pinpoint hours of prime digital activity on your store and optimize resource utilization accordingly.

 - Leverage mobile devices/apps to extend chat on the go.